Kuningan City

 Kuningan City in Jakarta, Indonesia is a mixed-use complex including a shopping mall, two apartment towers and one office tower.
-It is located in South Jakarta.
+It is located in South Jakarta and is home to the largest Don Don Donki outlet in Indonesia.

 The mall is called Kuningan City Mall, the apartment complex is named Denpasar Residence and the office tower is named AXA Tower, named after AXA Mandiri insurance company.
 The residential complex Denpasar Residence has two towers, named Kintamani Tower and Ubud Tower.